merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 |Trichodesmium_erythraeum_IMS101|22|21|Bacteria|Cyanobacteriota|Cyanobacteriia|Cyanobacteriales|Microcoleaceae|Trichodesmium|Trichodesmium erythraeum|
 |Trichodesmium_thiebautii_H9_4|19|18|Bacteria|Cyanobacteriota|Cyanobacteriia|Cyanobacteriales|Microcoleaceae|Trichodesmium|Trichodesmium sp023356605|

+You can see that a lot of the MAGs match to unnamed species in GTDB -- even though we already know what most of them are, those names haven't propagated to the GTDB database yet.
+This especially makes sense for the candidate species *T. miru* and *T. nobis*.
+Regardless, all the *T. thiebautii* genomes have the same closest match to *T. sp023356535*.

 <div class="extra-info" markdown="1">

-<span class="extra-info-header">A note on the anvi'o workflows</span>
+<span class="extra-info-header">A note on anvi'o workflows</span>
-There are a few built-in snakemake workflows in anvi'o and can be used with the program {% include PROGRAM name="anvi-run-workflow" %}.
+There are a few built-in snakemake workflows in anvi'o that can be used with the program {% include PROGRAM name="anvi-run-workflow" %}.
-We regularly used these workflow for routine analysis like generating {% include ARTIFACT name="contigs-db" %} and running a few functional annotations.
+We regularly used these workflow for routine analyses, like generating {% include ARTIFACT name="contigs-db" text="contigs databases" %} and running several functional annotations.
 That is exactly the purpose of the ['contigs' workflow](https://anvio.org/help/main/workflows/contigs/).

-You don't need to know anything about snakemake to use these workflow.
-For instance, and for the 'contigs' workflow, all you need is two inputs:
+You don't need to know anything about snakemake to use these workflows.
+For instance, for the 'contigs' workflow, all you need is two input files:
-- A {% include ARTIFACT name="fasta-txt" %} file, which is basically a two column table with the name and path to each FASTA file that you want to turn into a {% include ARTIFACT name="contigs-db" %}
+- A {% include ARTIFACT name="fasta-txt" %} file, which is basically a two-column table with the name and path to each FASTA file that you want to turn into a {% include ARTIFACT name="contigs-db" %}
-- A {% include ARTIFACT name="workflow-config" %} file - which you can get from {% include PROGRAM name="anvi-run-workflow" %} - in which you can specify which command you want to run and with witch parameters.
+- A {% include ARTIFACT name="workflow-config" %} file (which you can get from {% include PROGRAM name="anvi-run-workflow" %}) in which you can specify which commands you want to run and parameters for each command.

 This automation sounds like a nice plug-and-play analysis pipeline - and it is - but it requires you to know exactly what you want to run.
 You are still the chef.